cldm/cldm/README.md

 **CLDM** is a distributed dependency manager for Common Lisp.

 I've started this as a potentially SAT solver powered dependency manager, but for the moment I've decided to simplify and the design turned out to be more similar to [Smalltalk Metacello](https://code.google.com/p/metacello) design.
+But unlike Metacello, it allows version constraints (like <, <=, >=, >) and solves them using Pseudo Boolean Optimization (PBO) as described in this paper: http://www.mancoosi.org/papers/ase10.pdf.
+To do that, CLDM encodes libraries dependencies to PBO and then runs a PBO solver to get the most fresh versions of libraries (https://github.com/niklasso/minisatp is being used at the moment, but support for http://www.sat4j.org/ is also planned).

 Common Lisp libraries and its versions are described in `.cld` files, that should be made accessible to **CLDM** somehow (url, filesystem, git)